 4. Reach out your arms at shoulder height, palms facing upwards, and bend the elbows to 90 degrees.
 Join your thumbs and index fingers to create Gyana Mudra.
 This hand gesture symbolizes concentration, creativity, and knowledge.

 Although Gyana Mudra is the classical expression of the pose, for a more challenging option, raise your arms overhead.
 For an easier variation, bring your hands together in Prayer Position at your heart centre (Anjali Mudra) or place them on your hips.
 To modify the pose, rest your hands on your upper thighs, putting as much weight into your hands as needed.

 Intensify the leg work inherent in Goddess Pose by shifting your body weight from one foot to the other and back again.
 Press into the ball of the left foot, lifting the heel, and then do the same on the right side.
 For an even greater challenge, lift the heels of both feet at the same time and hold.

-Note: The knees often tend to draw inwards in this pose.
-Focus on keeping the knees aligned over your ankles.
+Note: The knees often tend to soften inwards in this pose.
+Focus on keeping your knees aligned over your ankles by lifting the inner arches of your feet.
 If that’s not possible, try taking a shorter stance.